lah7/electron/docs/api/context-bridge.md

 * `executionScript` Object
   * `func` (...args: any[]) => any - A JavaScript function to execute.
 This function will be serialized which means that any bound parameters and execution context will be lost.
-  * `args` any[] (optional) - The arguments to pass to the provided function.
+  * `args` any[] (optional) - An array of arguments to pass to the provided function.
 These arguments must be JSON-serializable.

 Returns `any` - A copy of the resulting value from executing the function in the main world.
 [Refer to the table](#parameter--error--return-type-support) on how values are copied between worlds.